gemrb/gemrb/README.md

 Widescreen mod is supported, but performance with native resolution can be poor in areas with a lot of characters.

+"Bpp=16" option is recommended for better performance.
 The game is pretty IO heavy.
 Loading can take quite some time.
-And a big number of sound effects playing at the same time can cause a lot of stuttering.
-To improve the situation I STRONGLY recommend disabling character movement and attack sounds in game options.
-Disabling sound altogether (by seting "AudioDriver = none" in GemRB.cfg) can improve it even further.

-"Bpp=16" option is recommended for better performance.

 ## Controls
 - Left analog stick - Pointer movement